Fluids You Can Trust: Property-Preserving Operator Learning for Incompressible Flows: Discussion

-RS and VS were supported by the National Science Foundation under DMS 2505986, Cooperative Agreement 2421782, and the Simons Foundation grant MPS-AI-00010515 awarded to the NSF-Simons AI Institute for Cosmic Origins — CosmicAI, \url{https://www.cosmicai.org}.
+\acks{RS and VS were supported by the National Science Foundation under DMS 2505986, Cooperative Agreement 2421782, and the Simons Foundation grant MPS-AI-00010515 awarded to the NSF-Simons AI Institute for Cosmic Origins — CosmicAI, \url{https://www.cosmicai.org}.
 VS was additionally supported by the Air Force Office of Scientific Research (AFOSR) under LRIR award FA9550-25-1-0042.
 HO acknowledges support from the Air Force Office of Scientific Research under MURI award number FOA-AFRL-AFOSR-2023-0004 (Mathematics of Digital Twins), the Department of Energy under award number DE-SC0023163 (SEA-CROGS: Scalable, Efficient, and Accelerated Causal Reasoning Operators, Graphs and Spikes for Earth and Embedded Systems) and the DoD Vannevar Bush Faculty Fellowship Program under ONR award number N00014-18-1-2363.
-This research used the Delta advanced computing and data resource which is supported by the National Science Foundation (award OAC 2005572) and the State of Illinois.
-Delta is a joint effort of the University of Illinois Urbana-Champaign and its National Center for Supercomputing Applications.
+This work used the Delta system at the National Center for Supercomputing Applications [award OAC 2005572] through allocation [CIS260011] from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.}